Tyler O'Neill Player Props: Cardinals vs. Giants

-Tyler O'Neill -- batting .242 with four doubles, three walks and two RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the San Francisco Giants, with Anthony DeSclafani on the mound, on April 26 at 9:45 PM ET.
+On Thursday, Tyler O'Neill (.313 slugging percentage in past 10 games, with zero home runs) and the St. Louis Cardinals face the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 3:45 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Giants.
+He had a hitless showing in his most recent game (0-for-3) against the Giants.

 Tyler O'Neill Game Info & Props vs. the Giants